I would like to make a payment, but I am having trouble locating the correct reference number

 That independent service is known as Parking on Private Land Appeals or POPLA.
 Assessors at POPLA determine appeals from those who have been issued with Parking Charges when parked on private land in England, Wales, Scotland and Northern Ireland.
 To be able to lodge an appeal with POPLA, motorists must first lodge an appeal with the operator who issued the Parking Charge and be provided with a POPLA verification code, which issued when the appeal is rejected.
 POPLA is independent of all parties to appeals, including the operator and the British Parking Association, as are the Assessors who make the determinations.

-I am attempting to purchase time to park in a car park managed by Parkingeye, however the machine is out of order.
+I attempted to pay for parking but the machine is out of order.
 Who should I contact?

 Should the machine be out of order, Parkingeye would advise contacting someone associated with the site directly, so they can inform us of any issues immediately.

 If no one is available, please contact us by filling out this form..

 Please note: Any appeals or complaints sent to this email address will not be responded to.

 Is it possible to get a receipt when parking in one of Parkingeye’s car parks?